-Almost everyone will have older members in their family that might not be around for that much longer, so it’s great to ask them about their lives and the lives of their Siblings, Cousins, Aunties, Uncles, Parents and Grandparents.
+Almost everyone will have older members in their family that might not be around for that much longer, so it’s great to ask them about their lives and the lives of their Siblings, Cousins, Aunts, Uncles, Parents and Grandparents.
+Below is a list of great questions to ask older generations.
 The majority of the time they will jump at the chance to give you what you’re after as long as you don’t go down the ‘survey’ avenue.
 I’ve seen a lot of posts on forums and online communities asking about this and a lot of people write out pages of questions relating to the height, weight what colour eyes etc each ancestor had and it rarely gets any real response.

 Questions should asked in a way that opens the person up and gets them talking, often going off on tangents completely unrelated to the original question, and this is where the really interesting stuff comes out.

 – Favourite Memories Growing Up?

 – Who were you closest to from your extended family (Cousins etc)?

 – What was the house you grew up in like?

 – We’re you evacuated during WW2 (If applicable)?

 – What was the best time of your life?